Microsoft AI principles

 Progress on regulating facial recognition

-Microsoft President Brad Smith discusses the importance of Washington Governor Jay Inslee signing landmark facial recognition legislation that the state legislature passed on March 12.
+Microsoft President Brad Smith discusses the importance of Washington Governor Jay Inslee signing landmark facial recognition legislation – the first law devoted to putting guardrails in place for the use of facial recognition technology.

 Research and innovation for responsible AI